menhera-org/TabArray/README.md

 - View source (view-source: URLs) on No Container does not work.
 This is the limitation of WebExtensions API.

+## Compatiblity

+### Compatible

+- Firefox Multi-Account Containers
+- Facebook Container
+- Temporary Containers
+- Most extensions that changes the New Tab page.

+Probably more compatible extensions...

+### Incompatible

+- Tree Style Tab
+- Many other tab management extensions? (#32)

+**Improve the compatibility with top 10 popular tab management extensions, for example**

 ## What's next

-- Keyboard shortcuts will be implemented.
+- Keyboard shortcuts will be implemented. → The first implementation is available.

 ## Available languages